1. Skip to content

 Dozens of Russian mercenaries have apparently been killed in Mali by Tuareg separatistsImage: French Army/AP/picture alliance

-Russian mercenaries associated with the Wagner Group have suffered one of their heaviest losses in West Africa in Mali: Several dozen fighters were apparently killed or captured by Tuareg separatist militants.
+Russian mercenaries associated with the Wagner Group have suffered one of their heaviest losses in West Africa in Mali.
+Several dozen fighters were apparently killed or captured by a coalition of rebel forces mostly made up of Tuareg separatist militants.

 Ukrainian intelligence services have in the meantime declared that they were involved in the deadly ambush, according to several media reports, among them the daily British newspaper, The Guardian

-Andriy Yusov, spokesman for the Ukrainian military intelligence service GUR, was reported to have claimed on the Ukrainian broadcast channel Suspilne that the GUR had provided the Tuareg rebels with the "necessary information" to conduct a successful operation against the Russians.
+Andriy Yusov, the spokesperson for Ukraine's military intelligence known as GUR, was reported to have claimed on the Ukraine public broadcaster Suspilne that the GUR provided the Tuareg rebels with the "necessary information" to conduct a successful operation against the Russians.

 Tuareg rebels claim to have dealt mercenaries belonging to the Russian Wagner group a major defeatImage: Souleymane Ag Anara/AFP